polar-app/polar-app/_docs/spaced-repetition.md

 recall it.
 A typical graph of the forgetting curve purports to show that humans tend to halve their memory of newly learned knowledge in a matter of days or weeks unless they consciously review the learned material.

-# Reading Review
+# Flashcards and Incremental Reading

-Polar implements spaced repetition around reviewing your annotations on a given schedule  We currently do not allow you to review your flashcards directly in Polar and for now you can use Anki directly.

-At some point we will probably have basic flashcard support and more advanced users can use Anki directly.

-Polar's reading review allows you to schedule review of your annotations while mobile and makes reading of text and complex PDFs easier as you can pre-read them on desktop devices and then review on mobile or tablets.
+We support spaced repetition for flashcards and your annotations.
+Reading your annotations with spaced repetition intervals allows you to pursue incremental reading where you re-read important parts of documents you've highlighted.

+# Anki vs Polar

+Polar supports Anki sync and our own native flashcard and spaced repetition based on similar technology and concepts.

+If you're a more advanced user, or an existing Anki user, you might still want to use Anki directly.

+Read our documentation on [Anki Sync](/docs/anki-sync-for-spaced-repetition.html) if you want to use Anki.

 # Start Review